Thanksgiving is absolutely the best holiday on the calendar.

 My mother was the glue that held our family together.
 When she passed at a much too early age, my brothers and sisters and I divided up the holidays with a promise to never drift apart.
 I was fortunate to claim Thanksgiving as my holiday to host.
-Although most of my family live 90 miles south, this is the one day of the year when most of them drive up to spend the day at my house.
+Although most of my family live 90 miles south, this is the one day of the year when they all drive up to spend the day at my house.

-It promises to be a day of good food and good times...a little reminiscing, a little looking forward, a little laughing, and maybe even a tear or two.
+It promises to be a day of good food and good times...a little reminiscing, a little looking forward, a little laughing, and maybe even a little sorrow.

 Like most of you, my family and loved ones are at the very top of my things-to-be-thankful-for list.

-I could write more, but there's a turkey in the oven, and a ham to glaze, and potatoes to be prepared, and vegetables to chop, and....
+I could write more, but there's a turkey brining, and a ham to glaze, and 10 lbs. of potatoes waiting to be peeled, and vegetables to chop, and....

 Here's wishing everyone a great day with family and friends!